 In 1846, Ida Pfeiffer left for her first round-the-world trip, which began in Brazil.
 She sailed around the dreaded Cape Horn to reach the beautiful Valparaiso, in Chile.
 Afterwards she went to Tahiti, and from there to China, moving through countries where the presence of a white woman was such an extraordinary event that she often found herself in challenging situations.
 Not that any of this could possibly scare her.
 From India, in fact, Ida went to Mesopotamia and Persia, she visited Baghdad, crossed the desert with the nomad caravans and saw the ruins of Babylon and Nineveh.
 Passing through Armenia, Turkey and Greece, this extraordinary woman finally returned to Vienna.
 Of course already planning her next trip.

 Not having seen Australia yet, Pfeiffer left one last time in 1856.
 She reached Mauritius and then Madagascar.
 Here, at the outbreak of political riots, she was accused of espionage and imprisoned.
 Sick, and escorted by the army, Ida had to walk for 53 days through malaria-infested swamps to reach the coast and return to Mauritius.
-Unfortunately her Australian dreams wasn’t meant to be.
+Unfortunately her Australian dream wasn’t meant to be.
 Due to malaria, Ida was in fact forced to return to Vienna, where she died.

-Her books made her pretty famous and gave her an income that founded her travels, but she still started on a very low budget, and traveled like that all of her life.
+Her books made her pretty famous and gave her an income that funded her travels, but she still started on a very low budget, and traveled like that all of her life.
 She’s the perfect role model for all of us backpackers!

 There are a lot of things I do while listening to music, from cooking to shopping, from tending to my plants to painting.
 Of course, since I often travel solo, I wouldn’t go far without my palylist(s), so I decided to share a few of my top 10, all kind of vintage, favourite songs.